flyerhzm/huangzhimin.com/_posts/2012-08-06-how-to-write-a-jruby-gem-part-1.markdown

 ---
 layout: post
-title: how to write a jruby gem - serial I
+title: how to write a jruby gem - part 1
 categories:
 - jruby
 - rubygems